-If you lose your phone, or your home internet goes down, how long does it take before panic sets in?
+If you lose your phone, or your home internet goes down because you haven’t decided to find the best internet provider deals on the market (go here to learn more), how long does it take before panic sets in?

 It’s not a new thing – spell-checkers and calculators have long been accused of “dumbing-down” users, but in recent years it’s accelerated.
 Our cars are filled with technology to the point where some problems cannot be fixed except with an expensive trip to a specialist; social media has seen vast slumps in the numbers of letters sent, and we depend on it to stay in touch with friends around the world; search engines bring up whatever information we’re looking for at the touch of a button – handy, yes, but does it weaken our analytical or critical abilities, or reduce our attention spans?